 This is a straight-up lie.

-Though Dr. Esselstyn get these improvement by eliminating all fats, it would be healthier to cut out processed vegetable oils and leave in the harmless and healthy saturated animal fats.
+Though Dr. Esselstyn got this improvement by eliminating all fats, it would be healthier to cut out processed vegetable oils and leave in harmless and healthy saturated animal fats.

 Don’t believe us that saturated fats are healthy–please read this